The LAPACK Interface

 Solves

-where is a real symmetric or complex Hermitian positive definite band matrix.
+is a real symmetric or complex Hermitian positive definite band matrix.

-On entry, the diagonals of are stored in
+On entry, the diagonals of

 A